Azquelt/gradle-workshop/index.md

 It's important to note here that when we're *creating* a task, we use the `task` keyword, but when we're configuring an *existing* task we don't.

 Now run the `build` task again, and you should see it build and run the all the tests.

+_Note: if your integration tests don't pass, first check that the name of your application (which you specified earlier) matches the application name in the **RunApplication.java** file._

 # Further information